 Now, from an electricity perspective:

 PECO does not generate electricity, rather we purchase the lowest cost electric supply for customers by buying power in the spring and fall through competitive bidding processes for one- and two-year fixed-price contracts.
 Every six months we replace about 35 percent of expiring contracts with new contracts.
 This staged approach helps smooth out price changes over time.
-This is a strategy that has been successful in reducing customer supply price volatility for years and has avoided dramatic price increases when severe weather has occurred or with the current increases in energy prices.
+This is a strategy that has been successful in reducing customer supply price volatility for years and has avoided dramatic price increases when severe weather has occurred or with the recent increases in energy prices.